Shockoe Hill African Burying Ground: Developments

-Recent advocacy led by a descendant of people interred at the Shockoe Hill African Burying Ground, resulted in gaining the support of the city of Richmond.
+Recent advocacy led by Lenora McQueen, a descendant of people interred at the Shockoe Hill African Burying Ground, resulted in gaining the support of the city of Richmond.
 In 2020, Mayor Levar Stoney and his administration sponsored two important ordinances regarding the burial ground.
 Ordinance #2020-213 added the property at 1305 N 5th St. to the Richmond Slave Trail, and provided for the funding of its intended acquisition.
 Ordinance #2020-240 paved the way for the purchase of the property.
 Both ordinances were presented before the Richmond City Council who passed them with unanimous support.
 Though 1305 N. 5th St. is only a small portion of the Shockoe Hill African Burying Ground, it is a significant part.
 It is 1.2 acres of the original 2 acre 1816 burial ground.
 More specifically, it is roughly 0.80 acres of the "Burying Ground for Free People of Colour", and about 0.40 acres of the "Burying Ground for Negroes" (enslaved).
-On February 17, 2021 the city of Richmond successfully bid on 1305 N. 5th St. at a property tax sale.
-On April 16, 2021 the acquisition of 1305 N. 5th St. was completed.
+On February 17, 2021, the city of Richmond successfully bid on 1305 N. 5th St. at a property tax sale.
+On April 16, 2021, the acquisition of 1305 N. 5th St. was completed.